 Streamline and Drag

-When I first met him in 1986, his house was kind of tired looking.
+When I first met him in 1986, Frank's house was kind of tired looking.
 The house itself was fabulous, perched high on the Ventura riviera overlooking the Pacific Ocean, but the interior hadn't been decorated since the 1970s.
 Green and yellow shag carpeting, sagging open-weave drapes, some lackluster color on the walls, heavy art.
 It was shocking.
-I think I worked there him only a handful of times before it changed.
+I think I worked there with him only a handful of times before it was redecorated...

 Anyway, when I commented on the changes, Frank said to me, "When you get my age, you want to streamline everything.
 Material and mental things begin to drag you down and you feel the compulsion to lighten up."
 Frank was then the age that I am now.
 Yeah, I know.
 It twists my brain, too.

 Last year I took on a number of blogs, both for myself and other people, and some of those are being cut as well.
-I just don't have the time or the motivation to keep diversifying my energies--I'm streamlining them.
+I just don't have the time or the motivation to keep diversifying my energies.
+I'm streamlining and reducing the drag.

 Labels: Waxing Philosophical